-557 Part II demonstrated that a genetically evolved reliance on CREDs can, under a wide 558 range of conditions, yield a cultural evolutionary process with multiple stable equilibria.
-If this 559 were all there were to it, the story would not be very interesting as individuals at equilibria 560 involving costly acts would get lower payoffs than those in groups stabilized at the other 561 equilibrium.
-However, by showing that a reliance on CREDs can stabilize costly practices, the

-562 door opens to the possibility that such costs could be directed, in some fashion, to supply group benefits and increase group competitiveness.
+Part II demonstrated that a genetically evolved reliance on CREDs can, under a wide range of conditions, yield a cultural evolutionary process with multiple stable equilibria.
+If this were all there were to it, the story would not be very interesting as individuals at equilibria involving costly acts would get lower payoffs than those in groups stabilized at the other equilibrium.
+However, showing that a reliance on CREDs can stabilize costly practices, opens the door to the possibility that such costs could be directed, in some fashion, to supply group benefits and increase group competitiveness.
 There are several ways to think about this.
-First, 563 564 the practice (x = 1) could be a cooperative or prosocial act in itself, and cooperation would 565 increase the success and competitiveness of the group/institution.
-For example, giving alms to 566 the poor could be a CRED for a belief in Allah and a group beneficial act.
-Second, the practice 567 might be an act of punishment that penalizes non-cooperators (this could stabilize cooperation, 568 and similarly benefit the group).
-There's no first or second order free rider problem here, since 569 the costly act is already stabilized by the interlocking effects of the CRED (as modeled in Part 570 II).
-Third, it is possible that the costly practice in and of itself delivers nothing to the group 571 (scarification or tattooing) but that it elevates and stabilizes a strong commitment to a group 572 ideology ($\theta = 1$) that itself favors other group-beneficial contributions related to cooperation in 573 war, self-sacrifice, bravery, etc. Costly ritual sacrifices, for example, may favor the transmission 574 of high degrees of commitment to beliefs in a lovely afterlife.
-Strong commitments to beliefs in 575 God and an afterlife could permit individuals to charge an enemy, aid the sick during a plaque 576 (Stark, 1997), or help build a community member's house after a storm.
-Social groups with 577 costly acts that generate CREDs for beliefs that promote in-group cooperation and out-group 578 competitiveness can spread more effectively-via competition among cultural groups-than 579 those that don't.
+First, the practice (x=1) could be a cooperative or prosocial act in itself, and this could increase the success and competitiveness of the group or institution.
+For example, giving alms to the poor could be a CRED for a belief in Allah and a group beneficial act.
+Second, the practice might be an act of punishment that penalizes noncooperators (this could stabilize cooperation and similarly benefit the group).
+There is no first- or second-order free rider problem here, since the costly act is already stabilized by the interlocking effects of the CRED (as modeled in Part II).
+Third, it is possible that the costly practice in and of itself delivers nothing to the group (scarification or tattooing) but that it elevates and stabilizes a strong commitment to a group ideology (θ =1) that itself favors other group-beneficial contributions related to cooperation in war, self-sacrifice, bravery, etc. Costly ritual sacrifices, for example, may favor the transmission of high degrees of commitment to beliefs in a lovely afterlife.
+Strong commitments to beliefs in God and an afterlife could permit individuals to charge an enemy, aid the sick during a plague (Stark, 1997) or help build a community member's house after a storm.
+Social groups with costly acts that generate CREDs for beliefs that promote in-group cooperation and out-group competitiveness can spread more effectively - via competition among cultural groups - than those that do not.

-580 The process of competition among social groups locked in at different stable states is a 581 kind of cultural group selection (CGS).
-Understanding both the importance and plausibility of 582 CGS requires recognizing the intersection of two different lines of modeling work.
-First, several 583 models including the one developed in Part II demonstrate various ways in which cultural 584 learning gives rise to multiple stable states, including states that sustain individually costly 585 behavior (cooperation is one type of costly behavior).
-Two other examples of such models come 586 from (1) Henrich and Boyd (2001), who show how culturally transmitted forms of punishment 587 can stabilize costly norms, and (2) Panchanathan and Boyd (2004), who show how reputation can stabilize costly norms by linking them to behavior in a dyadic helping game.
+The process of competition among social groups locked in at different stable states is a kind of Cultural Group Selection (CGS).
+Understanding both the importance and plausibility of CGS requires recognizing the intersection of two different lines of modeling work.
+First, several models including the one developed in Part II demonstrate various ways in which cultural learning gives rise to multiple stable states, including states that sustain individually costly behavior (cooperation is one type of costly behavior).
+Two other examples of such models come from (1) Henrich and Boyd (2001), who show how culturally transmitted forms of punishment can stabilize costly norms, and (2) Panchanathan and Boyd (2004), who show how reputation can stabilize costly norms by linking them to behavior in a dyadic helping game.
 Thus, the above model represents yet another means by which cultural evolution can stabilize costly behaviors, including cooperation.
 Each of these models reveals a range of stable equilibria involving costly practices that vary in their group payoffs, but no built-in way to determine which equilibrium eventually emerges.
-That is, cooperative equilibria represent only a tiny fraction of the stable states for costly behaviors, thus neither model alone can explain the prevalence of prosocial norms or large-scale cooperation.
+That is, cooperative equilibria represent only a tiny fraction of the stable states for costly behaviors, thus none of these models alone can explain the prevalence of prosocial norms or large-scale cooperation.